-Sana Khan Gives A Befitting Reply To Ex-Boyfriend Melvin Louis' Cryptic Post
+Sana Khan Gives Befitting Reply To Ex-Boyfriend Melvin Louis' Cryptic Post

 A post shared by Sana Khaan (@sanakhaan21) on Feb 13, 2020 at 9:42pm PST

-For the uninitiated, post breaking up with her Dancer-choreographer boyfriend, Sana shared screenshots of an article and revealed that Melvin is a compulsive liar and cheater.
+For the uninitiated, post breaking up with her dancer-choreographer boyfriend, Sana shared screenshots of an article and revealed that Melvin is a compulsive liar and cheat.
 Calling him disgusting, she also mentioned in her post that he had cheated on her with multiple girls.

 She had stated, "This man is dirt n he is disgusting unfortunately it took me a year to find out coz I believed in him blindly.
 I have taken a stand for myself coz if I won't no one will.
 He is a compulsive cheater n a compulsive liar n this is his regular thing to do with everyone for his fame n popularity.
 This is the original content with no fabrication but be ready for the covers on this."